 The overall dimension of the grating panel measured perpendicular to the bearing bar span is designated as the panel width.
 Commonly manufactured and stocked in 24” and 36” nominal widths, grating panels can easily be supplied in a variety of widths to suit the needs of any application.
 Additionally, custom widths can be shop fabricated to hold any specific tolerance.

-To enhance architectural appearance or to provide additional transverse stiffness, the open ends of the grating panels can be banded.
+To enhance the architectural appearance or to provide additional transverse stiffness, the open ends of the grating panels can be banded.
 This is achieved by welding a flatbar, similar in size to the bearing bars, to the cut ends of the grating panel.
 Banding can reduce impact stresses by transferring loads to adjacent bars that are not directly subjected to service loads.
 Trim banding should always be considered when the grating panels are designed to be removable on even an infrequent basis.
 Additionally, banding should always be specified when the ends of the bearing bars are unsupported or the grating is designed to service vehicular loads.
-Further banding descriptions and welding standards can be found on our website.
+See examples of banding in our fabrication photo gallery.

 Steel grating products are usually shipped with one of three standard finishes, bare steel, painted with one coat of the manufacturer red or black paint, or hot dip galvanized after fabrication in accordance with ASTM Standard A-123.
 Aluminum products are commonly supplied as mill finished, but are also available with optional anodized finishes.
 Stainless steel products as produced typically require secondary finishing such as chemical cleaning, abrasive blasting or electropolishing.
 All of our grating products can additionally be supplied with specialty custom finishes such as enamel or epoxy coatings.
 When considering such finishes, careful evaluation of the specified material and consultation with the coating manufacturer is essential.